 PWAs are reliable and load instantly, even in uncertain network conditions, and provide an engaging, immersive, app-like user experience on mobile devices.
 And AMP’s open source initiative was designed to create webpages that load quickly on mobile browsers.
 As an added bonus, because the AMP framework is constantly being updated to ensure it’s reliable, we don’t need to spend ongoing developer resources to ensure it stays fast.

 Before the first line of code was written, our creative and design teams agreed to abandon any feature that would slow down the site.

 Speed was such a priority for the new site that, before the first line of code was written, our creative and design teams agreed to abandon any feature that would slow down the site.
 The result was a mobile site that serves as the perfect vehicle for the kind of content that embodies what the BMW brand is all about: design, innovation, and performance.

 Engineered for quality performance

 We were very happy with the look and feel of the new site.
 It’s fast, beautiful, informative, engaging — everything we wanted it to be.
 But that’s not even the best part.
 Because, for us, this was never just about aesthetics.
 We rebuilt our mobile site with the expectation that it would improve performance.
 And the results we saw far exceeded our expectations.

 The new mobile site loads 3X faster.
 The proportion of people clicking from BMW.com to a BMW sales site soared from 8% to 30%.
 The number of our mobile users has risen by 27%.
 And SEO now generates 49% more site visits than the old site.

 We saw almost immediately how AMP and PWA can help create the kind of great mobile site experience that drives real business results.
-And we’ve seen what’s possible when creative and development teams agree to prioritize site speed before the very first line of code is written.
+And we’ve seen what’s possible when creative and development teams agree to prioritise site speed before the very first line of code is written.